Hazing Prevention Policy

 Policy Statement

 East Stroudsburg University of Pennsylvania (the “University”) supports activities that are constructive, educational, and contribute to the intellectual and personal development of its students and other individuals.
 Therefore, the University prohibits hazing within the University community.
-Any person participating in, suffering from or witnessing an act in violation of this policy is encouraged to report the incident in a timely manner to either ESU Police Department or the Office of Student Conduct and Community Standards.
+Any person participating in, suffering from, or witnessing an act in violation of this policy is encouraged to report the incident in a timely manner.
+Reports may be made to either ESU Police Department or submitted in writing to the Office of Student Conduct and Community Standards.

 Accountability